shopwp/documentation/docs/guides/html-templates.md

 The ShopWP HTML templates feature allows you to specify a custom HTML template to be used for the product layout.

 This can be done by using the `html_template` attribute, either with a shortcode or through the Render API.
-This is different from the `products-single.php` and `products-all.php` templates in that **it will only apply to the product itself**.
-If displaying more than one product, this template will be ran for each product in the list.
+This is different from the `products-single.php` and `products-all.php` templates since **it will only apply to the product itself** and not every product detail page.

-It's also different because of the [specific rules of when using it](#rules-of-using-html-templates).

-### Using the html_template attribute
+If displaying more than one product, this template will be used for each product in the list.

+## How to use it

-When using `html_template` you must specify the name of a valid .php file you wish to use, like this:
+The `html_template` attribute must be set to a valid `.php` file, like this:

-Shortcode:

 ```js
 [wps_products html_template="product.php"]
 ```

-Render API:
+**Or using the Render API:**

 ```php
 $Products = ShopWP\Factories\Render\Products\Products_Factory::build();